ephbaum/EphWordsBlog/src/content/blog/2023-04-20-the-ephemeral-internet.md

 And still, we continue creating.
 We document, we learn, and we grow.
 We pour our hearts out into the endless expanse of the internet, despite knowing that one day, it may all be swallowed by the tides of change.

-And not we’re getting language learning models to create even more content for us from the content its already consumed.
+And not we're getting language learning models to create even more content for us from the content its already consumed.

 This continuous cycle of creation and destruction is, perhaps, the most intriguing aspect of the digital age.
 It's a testament to our unyielding desire to innovate, to connect, and to share.